travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 If your Travis CI Enterprise production installation becomes unresponsive, please follow the steps outlined in this document before contacting us, the data you collect helps us solve your problem efficiently.

-## Coordinating with Support

-We are here to help troubleshoot and fix any problems that may arise with your Travis CI Enterprise installation.
-For efficiency, though, we would request you minimize making changes to your setup that are not directly recommended by support, or document these steps and notify support accordingly.
-Please make sure that you have root access on all machines Travis CI Enterprise is running on.
-This is crucial because we will ask you to perform operations where you either need to be root or you need to have the appropriate `sudo` privileges.

-## Terminology

-To make sure that there are no confusions, we'd like to define a couple of terms:
+Throughout this document we'll be using the following terms to refer to the two components of your Travis CI Enterprise installation:

-- `Platform machine`: The machine that runs most of the Travis web components.
+- `Platform machine`: The virtual machine that runs most of the Travis web components.
 This is the machine your domain is pointing to.
 - `Worker machine`: The worker machine(s) run your builds.

 ## Backup your encryption key